Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 How Disability Insurance Protects Dental Hygienists’ And Dental Assistants’ Wealth

-Sure, you’ve heard that disability insurance is paycheck protection.
+Sure, you’ve heard that disability insurance is paycheck protection or income protection insurance.
 We discussed that earlier in the article.

 However, have you ever thought about how disability insurance protects your wealth?